 Is the offer something that is considered expensive?
 How would the visitor feel about spending that much money on this offer?

 Price is an important consideration when using cognitive progression for optimization.
 Consider someone selling jewelry or furniture online.
-These are high price items that the visitor will consider many times before proceeding.
+The visitor will often consider These high price items before proceeding.
 What are some of the objections you can anticipate regarding price?

 What type of guarantees do you offer?
-These types of assurances are important for trust and to relieve some fears, uncertainties, or doubts they will have (FUDs).
-Adding testimonials and other types of social proof for high price offers is critical.
+These types of assurances are important for trust and to relieve some fears, uncertainties, or doubts they may have (FUDs).
+Adding testimonials and other types of social proof for high-price offers is critical.
 They need to know that someone else who spent the money was satisfied with the purchase.
-Finally, the quality of the offer needs to well-stated in the copy more than once.
+Finally, the quality of the offer needs to be well-stated in the copy more than once.

 2. Investment

 What type of investment does your visitor need to make your offer?
 Do they need to allocate resources and time for the offer?
 Investment is often quite overlooked in the services space.
-If I’m going to sign up with a company such as Basecamp, the price is quite low.
+If I sign up with a company such as Basecamp, the price will be quite low.

-However, the investment is what will make someone consider the program many times.
-The investment relates to the resources I will need to allocate, the amount of time and effort it will take the team to collaborate with such a tool, and the headache and difficulty it will be to move to a different platform.
+However, the investment will make someone often consider the program.
+The investment relates to the resources I will need to allocate, the amount of time and effort it will take the team to collaborate with such a tool, and the headache and difficulty of moving to a different platform.
 This is a key consideration for products or services that require investment.

 An example is an internet radio show (or podcast).
 Signing up to create one is a relatively low cost.
-However, on the backend, the investment required from the person that will have to produce and market the show is enormous.
-Preparing the materials, inviting the guests, the actual production, and driving listeners to the program, make the small upfront investment one that requires a lot of consideration.
-If you are offering such a significant investment type service or product, the copy needs to speak to the visitors, easing their concerns, and walking them through the process.
-A one-step checkout with minimal information, for example, would not be conducive to such a service.
+However, on the backend, the investment required from the person to produce and market the show is enormous.
+Preparing the materials, inviting the guests, the actual production, and driving listeners to the program make the small upfront investment one that requires a lot of consideration.
+If you offer such a significant investment type service or product, the copy needs to speak to the visitors, easing their concerns and walking them through the process.
+For example, a one-step checkout with minimal information would not be conducive to such a service.

 3. Value